Chicago Bears: 100 greatest Bears list

 Pro Football Hall of Fame inductee.

 Pro Football Hall of Fame finalist.

 Helms Athletic Foundation Pro Football Hall of Fame inductee.
-(Note: The Helms Athletic Foundation Hall of Fame was established in 1950 and preceded the Pro Football Hall of Fame.)
+(Note: The Helms Athletic Foundation Hall of Fame was established in 1950 and elected members until 1976.
+It preceded the Pro Football Hall of Fame by 13 years.)

 PFRA Hall of Very Good inductee.

 All-Time Team

 During the week of June 3, 2019, the All-Time Team was announced in parts each day starting with the All-Time defensive players, followed by the All-Time specialists and then the All-Time offensive players.
 Bold indicates those elected to the Pro Football Hall of Fame.

 Larry Mayer of the Chicagobears.com would later state, that according to the voters "if they had included a long-snapper on the team it would have been Patrick Mannelly".